 Since 1961, the Rotary Club of Denville has had a special guest visit from the North Pole.
 Every year following Thanksgiving, Denville invites Santa Claus to meet with families by the fireplace.
 Santa Land is an annual tradition that all the locals know and love that offers a unique experience.

-For 2016, the tree lighting took place on November 26 with Santa arriving the next day in the Town Holiday Parade.
-The jolly fellow was escorted around town ending with his arrival to meet the first guests at 3pm on November 27.
-While we missed his arrival, we have not missed the opportunity to meet with him.
+For 2019, the tree lighting takes place on December 1 with Santa arriving in the Town Holiday Parade at 2 pm.
 Santa Land has several stations where children can run outside and play while they wait their turn to meet with Santa.
 With the crowded malls and the overwhelming urgency we feel, Santa Land offers families the opportunity to slow down and enjoy the moment with a beautiful set up.

 Mommy University Presents